colin-dumitru/colin-dumitru.github.io/_posts/2014-12-14-dynamic-page-assembly.md

 below.

-Each of our partials are mapped to a promise which will get resolved once the HTML page is fully downloaded and stored into IndexDB.
-So after the install process, we will have the full offline version of our header and footer HTML pages, which we can inject into our three pages.
+Each of our partials are mapped to a promise which will get resolved once the HTML content is fully downloaded and stored into IndexDB.
+So after the install process is finished, we will have the full offline version of our header and footer HTML pages, which we can inject into our three pages.

 # Intercepting requests and performing dynamic assembly